Last updated July 15, 2021.

 A low AMH level indicates a lower number of eggs than is expected for your age.
 Below you can find a table that outlines the AMH level cutoffs for different age groups according to the Beckman Coulter Access AMH assay.
 (Note that “Very Low” is a Modern Fertility designation assigned to levels that are below the detection limit of the Beckman assay.)

 |Age||Very Low AMH (in ng/mL)||Low AMH (in ng/mL)|

 |36-40||Below 0.08||Between 0.08 and 0.17|

-If your level is low and you’re on the younger side, this could be a sign of a diminished ovarian reserve.
+If test results reveal that your AMH level is low and you’re on the younger side, this could be a sign of a diminished ovarian reserve.
 Tracking your level over time will help you get a handle on the rate at which your ovarian reserve is declining and, while it is very rare, whether premature depleted ovarian reserve could be a possibility for you).

 A high AMH level means that you have a higher number of eggs than is expected for your age or than is average for your age.
 Below you can find a table that outlines the AMH level cutoffs for different age groups.

 |Age||High AMH Level (in ng/mL)|